- Box Office Bomb: Budget, $43 million. Box office, $24,409,722 (domestic), $56,681,556 (worldwide).

 - Franchise Killer: Daredevil put it on life support, Elektra put a firm-sai-into-the-gut into the franchise, for lack of a better analogy.
 The rights reverted back to Marvel within 7 years and they negated the continuity of the movies.

 - Genre-Killer: The failure of this and Catwoman put an end to female-led action movies for several years, until The Hunger Games and Divergent franchises came along.
 It's widely thought that this is the reason Black Widow did not get a solo movie in the Marvel Cinematic Universe, as well as other female superheroes having to be introduced as secondary characters in other movies.
+It took the DCEU's Wonder Woman to eventually prove that a female-led superhero movie can succeed critically and financially.

 - Hey, It's That Place!: The boat house is the same one from Fifty Shades of Grey.